mosslilley/obj-detect-d435/README.md

  - pickle
  - zmq

-Currently cloudfunction.py contains the functions used to manipulate the PointClouds
+cloudfunction.py contains the functions used to manipulate the PointClouds

 The other scripts used cloudfunctions.py in different contexts

-pcl_d435.py
+* pcl_d435.py is used when streaming data directly from an IntelRealSense D435 camera
+* pcl_vox.py is used on pre recorded point clouds
+* bag_collison.py is used to apply the method to pre-recorded bag files
+* landrov_server.py is adapted landrov_server code to send point cloud data

 ## Built With